microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaAttributeSet.md

 Testing Attributes for engineering team 10
 ```

-This example gets an attribute set by Id.
+This example demonstrates how to retrieve an attribute set by Id.

 ## Parameters